gabrielpc1190/UISP-API-Backups/README.md

 3) Make sure you have python installed, if not, then install it :).
 4) Adjust these variables to your environment: BACKUPFOLDER, UISPHOST and XAUTHTOKEN.
 5) Run it as you wish, manually or using cron.
-6) If you want the script to delete the backup after it's downloaded, then comment the last section.
+6) If you want the script to delete the backup after it's downloaded, then uncomment the last section.